ekamperi/ekamperi.github.io/_posts/2021-01-13-python-decorators-and-tf-function.md

 {:toc}

 ## Python decorators
 A decorator is a function that accepts another function as an argument and adds new functionality to it.
 The typical place to put a decorator is just before the definition of a function.
-In the following example, we construct a decorator called "mytimer" that prints the time a function takes to execute.
+In the following example, we construct a decorator called `mytimer` that prints the time a function takes to execute.
 The decorator accepts as input the function "func", saves the current value of a performance counter, runs the function "func", and then takes the new minus's old value of the performance counter.
-Notice that "mytimer" returns a new function, the one called "wrapper", that wraps our code around the given function "func".
+Notice that "mytimer" returns a new function, the one called `wrapper`, that wraps our code around the given function "func".

 {% highlight python %}
 {% raw %}